KatharaFramework/.github/profile/README.md

 - [IXP Digital Twin Dashboard](https://github.com/KatharaFramework/ixp-digital-twin-dashboard): A web-based dashboard for configuring, monitoring and managing the IXP Digital Twin.
 - [IXP Quarantine Dashboard](https://github.com/KatharaFramework/ixp-quarantine-dashboard): A GUI that allows customers to run quarantine checks of the IXP Digital Twin for configuration validation directly from a browser, showing check statuses and providing guidance for fixing issues.

+### Other Projects

+- [ROSE-T](https://github.com/KatharaFramework/roset): A tool that allows to ensure that router configurations are MANRS-compliant to the Network Operator Guidelines.

 ## How to Contribute

 We welcome contributions from the community!
 If you are interested in improving the Kathará framework, feel free to contribute in the following ways: